The-4-Musketeers/UniC-stable/README.md

 ## When is this app being released?
 ???

-## Usage of files
+## Usage
-- Clone the repository(or download the zip file) and open up your editor+terminal of choice.
+1. Clone the repository(or download the zip file) and open up your editor+terminal of choice.
+2. `cd` into the directory(preferrably after re-naming it.
-- Run writer.py to create the required database file and tables
+3. Run writer.py to create the required database file and tables.
-- Under the directory /static/img, create another folder called "listings"
+4. Under the directory /static/img, create another directory called "listings".
-- Install the required modules(as listed in requirements.txt)
+5. Install the required modules(as listed in requirements.txt).
-- Setup and run the Flask application
+6. Set up and run the Flask application using `flask run`